What Faith Can Do

 - God’s protection for her and her family

-- God will bring a great testimony from her husband’s trials and his story will be a blessing to someone else
+- For God to bring a great testimony from her husband’s trials and that his story would be a blessing to someone else

 The amazing thing about this statement is the fact that she said it when circumstances were at their very worst.
 The days were dark and a happy ending seemed pretty far away.
 She had nothing to substantiate that belief except faith.